papatangosierra/serifu/README.md

 Any text between `/=` `=/` tokens is interpreted verbatim, so the `*`, `_`, and `**` tokens for indicating boldface and italics do not work within them, and will always be included literally.

-**Note:** An important distinction between Multiline Text Blocks and Pre-formatted Text is that Multiline Text Blocks must take up multiple lines of text, since the ending `===` marker must be on a line by itself.
+**Note:** An important distinction between Multiline Text Blocks and Pre-formatted Text is that Multiline Text Blocks _must_ take up multiple lines of text, since the ending `===` marker must be on a line by itself.
 Pre-formatted Text, however, can remain on a single line:

     	Computer Screen: /= *Bingo.* =/

+### Future-Proofing

+Backticks (```) currently have no special meaning in Serifu.
+However, placing text between backticks may eventually be used as a way to mark words or phrases as special terminology—i.e., terms that the parser can identify to include on an automatically-generated style sheet.
+The backticks themselves would not be present in the lettered text.
+For future compatibility, the Serifu author recommends avoiding using backticks in scripts.

 ## Etc.